freenas/freenas-docs/userguide/sharing.rst

 and clicking |ui-add|. :numref:`Figure %s <nfs_share_wiz_fig>` shows an example of creating an NFS share.

-From the :guilabel:`Path` field, Browse to the dataset created for the share.
+For the required :guilabel:`Path` field, browse to the dataset created for the share.
 In the :guilabel:`Comment` field enter a share name, note that if left empty, the share name is the list of selected Path entries.
 Click the :guilabel:`SAVE` button to create the share.

 .. _nfs_share_wiz_fig: